bpmb82/mqtt2midi/examples/sylenth1.md

 ## MIDI control

 We can change the below controls by default.
+We can also send Program Changes by sending values to the channel directly.

 | Parameter name | MIDI CC nr |
 |----|----|